InfuseAI/piperider-blog/_posts/2022/2022-10-23-how-do-you-know-you-can-trust-your-data.md

 At each step of the way along the pipeline, how do you ensure that the data is correct and can be trusted?

 ![](/img/posts/221023-1.webp)
-*If you can’t trust your data, you can’t make data-drive decisions.*
+*If you can’t trust your data, you can’t make data-driven decisions.*

 ##
 ## Can we put that in writing?